Stochastic Calculus with respect to Gaussian Processes: Stochastic integral with respect to Gaussian process

 \begin{rem} ${\text{{\bfseries{1.}}}}$\ A first consequence of Assumption \ref{Aa} is that $g$ is ``weakly'' locally absolutely continuous on $\rR$; that is that the map $t\mapsto <g_{t},\eta>$ is absolutely continuous on every finite interval $[a,b]$ of $ \rR$, for every $\eta$ in $\sS(\R)$.

 ${\text{{\bfseries{2.}}}}$\ If $g$ would have been a real-valued function, Assumption \ref{Aa} would have been nothing but the local absolute continuity of $g$ on $\rR$.
 However, $g$ is $\sS'(\R)$-valued.
-Thus, and even if a notion of absolute continuity (and more generally a notion of bounded variations) exists for $\sS'(\R)$-valued functions (see \cite[Definitions $3.6.2$ \& $3.2.4$]{HP}), the absolute continuity of $g$ on an interval $[a,b]$ of $\rR$ does not entail the differentiability of $g$ in general (see an example that illustrates this fact in \cite{HP}, right above Theorem $3.8.6$).
+Thus, and even if a notion of absolute continuity exists for $\sS'(\R)$-valued functions (see \cite[Definitions $3.6.2$ \& $3.2.4$]{HP}), the absolute continuity of $g$ on an interval $[a,b]$ of $\rR$ does not entail the differentiability of $g$ in general (see an example that illustrates this fact in \cite{HP}, right above Theorem $3.8.6$).

 \end{rem}

 An easy way to see if Assumption \Aa holds is to check if the sufficient condition provided in the following proposition, and that will be used a lot in the sequel, holds.

 \begin{prop} A sufficient condition for Assumption \Aa to be verified is that: \end{prop}